Skip to content

 Private_Subnet_RouteTable_AZb (Subnet association: Private_Subnet_AZb)

-To verify if your routing was configured correctly, you can deploy an EC2 instance in one of your private subnets to test your internet connectivity.
-Without any rules configured in the network firewall policy, traffic will not be inspected and can reach the internet.
-After confirming your routing, security group, and network access control lists (network ACLs) are configured, add rules to your firewall policy.
+To verify that your routing is configured correctly, deploy an Amazon Elastic Compute Cloud (Amazon EC2) instance in one of your private subnets to test internet connectivity.
+Without any rules configured in the firewall policy, traffic is not inspected and can reach the internet.
+After you confirm that your routing, security group, and network access control lists (network ACLs) are configured correctly, add rules to your firewall policy.

 Note: You can also set up Network Firewall to route traffic from the internet through the firewall, then the NAT gateway.
-For more information, see Architecture with an internet gateway and a NAT gateway.
+For more information, see Architecture with an internet gateway and a NAT gateway using AWS Network Firewall.

 Related information